 Cultural differences and preferences have a huge role to play in geographic segmentation.
 This is mostly because culture in itself isn’t simply defined by the country a person lives in.
-Culture can be formed or influenced by things like religion, communication, environment and agreed social behaviors and norms.
+Culture can be formed or influenced by things like religion, communication, environment and agreed upon social behaviours and norms.
 Cultural preferences also tend to shape our morals, ideals and, often, overall identities.

 Culture can dictate things like the activities we engage in, the music we listen to or the food we eat.
 Have you ever wondered why or how McDonald’s is just so successful at home and overseas?
-It doesn’t matter which city you go to in whichever part of the world, you’re likely to come across a McDonalds.
+It doesn’t matter which city you go to in whichever part of the world, you’re likely to come across a McDonald's.

-For a global product, it’s important to take language differences seriously, and to make sure the translation is precise and on point.
+For a global product, it’s important to take language differences seriously and to make sure the translation is precise and on point.
 To explain a little further, take this example from Colgate.
-In the 1960’s, the oral hygiene brand decided it wanted to expand its new product into the French market.
+In the 1960s, the oral hygiene brand decided it wanted to expand its new product into the French market.
 And, with the backing of the American Dental Association, it did just that.
 The product that Colgate launched was called Cue.
-And after having already promoted the product, they then realized that the word Cue, in French, was also the name of an infamous pornographic magazine… it’s not easy to come back from that one.
+And after having already promoted the product, they then realised that the word Cue, in French, was also the name of an infamous pornographic magazine… it’s not easy to come back from that one.

 Meticulous geographic segmentation and research can definitely be the difference between brand success and an embarrassing translation-blunder.

 It’s all of these different aspects and considerations behind geographic segmentation that make it such an integral tool for any successful, global brand.
 There are a lot of advantages of incorporating geographic segmentation into a global marketing strategy.
-For one, it’s easy to analyze as geographic information is objective and is generally factual.
+For one, it’s easy to analyse as geographic information is objective and is generally factual.
 It’s effective for both large and small companies and it’s essential for any brand expanding overseas or starting a chain.

 It does have its drawbacks, however.
 Geographic segmentation is based on facts about places or individuals.
-But it doesn’t take into account consumer behavior, and it doesn’t account for the possibility that people who live in the same area might not actually like or want the same things.
+But it doesn’t take into account consumer behaviour, and it doesn’t account for the possibility that people who live in the same area might not actually like or want the same things.

 Overall, geographic segmentation is undoubtedly one of the most effective forms of market segmentation for any brand looking to go global.
 Even local brands can benefit from geographic segmentation.
-Much like with demographic segmentation, alone it can seem quite clinical; objective with no insight into the personalities of consumers, but when paired with the likes of behavioral or psychographic segmentation, the possibilities are endless.
+Much like with demographic segmentation, alone it can seem quite clinical; objective with no insight into the personalities of consumers, but when paired with the likes of behavioural or psychographic segmentation, the possibilities are endless.